The various stages of the planning process and the timescales involved are explained below.

-If your application is incomplete we'll call you or write to you within five to 10 working days to tell you what further information we need to validate it.
+If your application is incomplete we'll call you or write to you within five to 10 working days.
+We'll tell you what further information we need to validate it.
 Once we receive the information, we can proceed.

 Planning applications aren't confidential.
-By law we have to make information about them available to the public on our website and anyone may ask to see current or past planning applications.
+By law we have to make information about them available to the public on our website.
+Anyone may ask to see current or past planning applications.
 You can find details of planning applications on Planning Explorer.
 Some applications may also be advertised in the local press.
 Anyone can make a comment on an application.
 They don't need to be invited to do so.

 Applications may be publicised by either a notice displayed near the site or by individual letters to the occupiers of the adjoining land/property.
 Anyone wishing to comment on a planning application should do so within 21 days of the date of publicity (publicised within 10 working days, for 21 days).

-On many applications we often have to consult other council services and outside bodies, on matters such as road safety/access and environmental issues.
+On many applications we often have to consult other council services and outside bodies.
+This could be on matters such as road safety/access and environmental issues.
 Consultees also have 21 days in which to respond (consultation within 10 working days, with 21 days to respond).

 Examination and site inspection

 We'll visit all application sites to check the information contained in the application and take photographs.
 If there's a conflict between your application and relevant local or national planning policies we'll seek amendments where it's considered applicable.
 We'll usually provide guidance on what's acceptable (within three weeks).

 We'll assess your application against relevant national and local planning policies and any supplementary planning guidance.
 We'll also take into account responses from consultees and any public comments before determining the outcome of the application.
-If you need to change your submission at any time during the application process you should contact the relevant case officer who will advise you on the procedure.
+If you need to change your submission at any time during the application process you should contact the relevant case officer.
+They will then advise you on the procedure.
 (Following consultation and publicity, assessment within six weeks.)

 Decisions on applications are made in one of two ways.
 Either: